 The best thing you can do for yourself is to plan for the storage and safe keeping of your data.
 This will prevent accidental loss and unauthorised manipulation of your data and will save you time, money, and many headaches.

 For research projects, the University provides secure and centrally managed storage (RDS) for active data.
 All documents and data relating to the projects should be stored in the RDS system.
-See the University's Research Data Management page for more information.

 To request data storage, see the Research Data Storage intranet pages.